roxk/idlgen/README.md

 Idl generation from C++ actually involves the classic chicken and egg problem.
 To generate idl, a header file needs to be compiled.
 To compile the header file, C++/WinRT projection need to exist.
 To generate C++/WinRT projection, winmd and thus idl files are required.

 Idlgen solves this problem by inserting a "bootstrap" build step before generating idl.
 During bootstrapping, idlgen would generate dummy idls and forces C++/WinRT to generate projection.
-Said projection would thus allow idlgen to compile headers and generate idls without issues such as definition removal.
+Said projection would thus free idlgen from issues such as definition removal.

 ## Contribution